 As prepared as you might be, there are times when the class plan you’ve created does not match the energy in the room.
 Or perhaps your students will have requests to work on back bends when you had planned for twists.
 Part of being prepared means having the flexibility of mind to change things up on the fly.

 As long as you believe what you are saying, your students will buy in.
 You started your yoga teacher training because you believe in the practice.
 Now it’s your turn to share what you know, and it’s likely more than you realize, even when you’re just starting out.
 You can mention to your students that you are new to teaching so they approach your class with an open heart.
 We can almost guarantee that as long as you are honest and humble, your students will respond with love and kindness.

 Especially when you’re starting out, it’s easy to get lost in your own head because you’re trying to remember every little thing from your yoga teacher training.
 But the reason you are there is for the students, so it’s important that your focus remains on them.
 Walk around the room, do demonstrations, help your students in whatever way they need.
 Each class will be different so one formula simply won’t work.
 By being on high alert and observant, you will be able to handle anything that comes your way.

 Unfortunately, some yoga teachers use their class as a platform to show off their “yoga tricks” or talk about themselves.
 Remember that while the students are there to learn from you, they are there to practice yoga, not to hear about your personal opinions or see how long you can hold a handstand.
 Yoga and only yoga should be your focus.
 Remain humble to the practice and remember the lessons from your yoga teacher training on the history and traditions to stay on track.

 And finally… Enjoy yourself!
 You got this.

-If you are thinking about embarking on your own yoga teacher training in Vancouver and are searching for an in depth and incredible experience, we would love to meet you.
+If you are thinking about embarking on your own yoga teacher training in Vancouver BC and are searching for an in depth and incredible experience, we would love to meet you.